Film review: The Hidden Wars of Desert Storm

 The Hidden Wars of Desert Storm, produced by Gerard Ungerman, Audrey Brohy, 2000

-There is a wealth of material here, covering many topics.
-It contains interviews with Douglas Rokke, Dennis Halliday, Ramsey Clark, Scott Ritter, Norman Schwarzkopf, soldiers who served in the 1991 Gulf war, a US State Department official called David Welch, an lawyers representing Gulf war veterans, doctors in Iraqi hospitals, and more.
+There is a wealth of material in this documentary, covering many topics.
+These include the health problems of soldiers who served in the 1990-1991 Gulf war (Gulf War Syndrome) and so-called “depleted” uranium, but not military vaccines.
+It contains interviews with Douglas Rokke, Dennis Halliday, Ramsey Clark, Scott Ritter, Norman Schwarzkopf, soldiers, a US State Department official called David Welch, an lawyers representing Gulf war veterans, doctors in Iraqi hospitals, and more.

 This is a lawyer representing veterans in the USA: